-This influencing skills course is designed to help you to get other people to see things slightly differently, or to get them to do something you need them to do.
+This one day influencing skills course is designed to help you to get other people to see things slightly differently, or to get them to do something you need them to do.

 It focuses clearly on the interpersonal and communication skills needed to get other people to want to give you their support.

 It's a practical course, which will leave you feeling more confident in your ability to influence others.

 - Understanding the dynamics of influencing